sensu/sensu-go-workshop/lessons/operator/04/README.md

 Handler configurations are one of the most important building blocks within Sensu, because they determine what happens to events that flow through the Sensu pipeline.

 Handlers can be used to send alerts, store observability data, create and resolve incidents, and trigger automated remediations.
-In the following exercises we will configure handlers that send alerts to a chat app, and store observability data in a time-series database.
+In the following exercises we will configure two handlers; one that send alerts to a chat app, and another that stores metrics to a time-series database.

 ### Pipe Handlers